AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/templates/fusion-templates-adminstration.md

 As an administrator, you have the ability to clone a scenario as a template.

-For instructions on cloning a scenario as a template, see [Create new templates in [!DNL Adobe Workfront Fusion]](../../../workfront-fusion/scenarios/templates/create-new-fusion-templates.md#create)in [Create new templates in Adobe Workfront Fusion](../../../workfront-fusion/scenarios/templates/create-new-fusion-templates.md)
+For instructions on cloning a scenario as a template, see [Create new templates in [!DNL Adobe Workfront Fusion]](../../../workfront-fusion/scenarios/templates/create-new-fusion-templates.md#create)in [Create new templates in [!DNL Adobe Workfront Fusion]](../../../workfront-fusion/scenarios/templates/create-new-fusion-templates.md)